basho/rfc/open/ts_timestamp_data_type.md

     * `with time zone`
         * Ditto

-3. Do whatever is required to DDL to support new data type (`timestamp with time zone`)
+4. Do whatever is required to DDL to support new data type (`timestamp with time zone`)

-4. Parse any binary that arrives in a timestamp with time zone field.
-Default to local time.
+5. Parse any binary that arrives in a `timestamp with time zone` field.
+Use default time zone if not specified.
 Convert to UTC.

 ### Upgrade/downgrade concerns